maslakov/vfs/Readme.md

 Desirable requirements:

-1. It is advisable to write to C # or VB .NET.
+1. It is advisable to write to C#.

 2. Use WCF technology.

 3. Using UnitTests (nUnit or unit tests from MS VS2005).

+4. Not to have unnecessary dependencies and 3rd party libraries in use.

 ## Client part